Australian diaspora

 The Australian diaspora are those Australians living outside of Australia.
-It includes approximately 527,255 Australian-born people living outside of Australia, people who are Australian citizens and live outside Australia, and people with Australian ancestry who live outside of Australia.
+It includes approximately 598,765 Australian-born people living outside of Australia, people who are Australian citizens and live outside Australia, and people with Australian ancestry who live outside of Australia.

-In 2015, 2.15% of the Australian population lived overseas, one of the lowest proportions worldwide.
+In 2020, 2.34% of the Australian population lived overseas, which is lower than most OECD countries, except the USA (0.89%) and Japan (0.64%).

 History

 The diaspora was reported on in a 2003 Committee for Economic Development of Australia (CEDA) research report, "Australia's Diaspora: Its Size, Nature and Policy Implications".
 The report argued for an Australian government policy of maintaining active contact with the diaspora.